ynput/OpenPype/website/docs/artist_concepts.md

 ### Subset

-A published output from an asset results in a subset
+A published output from an asset results in a subset.

 The subset type is referred to as [family](#family), for example a rig, pointcache, look.
 A single asset can have many subsets, even of a single family, named [variants](#variant).
-By default a subset is named as a combination of family + variant, sometimes prefixed with the task name (like workfile)
+By default a subset is named as a combination of family + variant, sometimes prefixed with the task name (like workfile).

 ### Variant